-Rescuers make last desperate push as final hours of oxygen on missing Titanic submersible tick down
+Rescuers make a last desperate push as final hours of oxygen on the missing Titanic sub tick down

 “I think some people believe that because modern technology is so good, that you can do things like this and not have accidents, but that’s just not the case,” he said.

-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates; Ben Finley in Norfolk, Virginia; and Munir Ahmed in Islamabad contributed to this report.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates; Ben Finley in Norfolk, Virginia; Munir Ahmed in Islamabad and Frank Jordans in Berlin contributed to this report.